ananyatripathi888-max/AI-ML-Project-VITyarthi/README.md

 # AI-ML-Project-VITyarthi
 Overview of the Project

 This project is a Movie Recommendation System built using Python and machine learning techniques.
 It recommends movies to users based on their preferred genre, minimum rating, and popularity threshold.
 If too few movies match the filters, the system automatically uses K-Means clustering to find similar movies and provide fallback recommendations.

 The system operates on a CSV dataset containing movie titles, genres, ratings, popularity scores, and runtime.
 It includes preprocessing, feature scaling, genre encoding, clustering, and final recommendation generation through a simple command-line interface.

 Features

-Genre-based movie filtering
+1. Genre-based movie filtering

 Users can choose a genre, and the system returns movies from that category.

-Rule-based filtering
+2. Rule-based filtering

 Filters results by:

-Minimum rating
+3.Minimum rating

 Minimum popularity

-Automatic fallback using K-Means clustering
+3.Automatic fallback using K-Means clustering

 If filtered results are fewer than 5:

 The system identifies the dominant cluster for the chosen genre

 And shows similar movies based on cluster grouping

-Preprocessing Pipeline
+4.Preprocessing Pipeline

 Includes:

 Label Encoding for categorical genres